 b.
 Reasons of conscience, including a religious belief

 c.
 Active duty with the armed forces of the United States

 How do I file for one of the exceptions mentioned above?

 If you are (or will be) over the age of 22 prior to the start of the term, you will automatically get the exemption.

 If you plan on taking Internet only courses, you will need to contact the Admissions Office and ask for the exemption.
 Please note: if Admissions grants you this exemption and then you enroll in on-site class(es), you will be dropped from your on-site class(es).

-To file an exemption under one of the provisions from the Texas Department of Health,
+Students can opt to file an exemption under one of the provisions from the Texas Department of State Health Services by completing the form found on the following website https://webds.dshs.state.tx.us/immcojc/.

 What is acceptable evidence of having the meningitis vaccine?

 A physician signed or stamped form.
 You may use this Evidence of Vaccination form.

 Official state or local immunization record